-Final Class: Bring Two copies of your bound book to the final review.
-The finals need also be saved in PDF format and uploaded to the Canvas assignment link.
+Final Class: Bring TWO copies of your bound book to the final review.
+The finals need also be saved in PDF format and uploaded to the class' Blackboard group.
 For all projects your PDFs should use the following naming conventions.
-Your First initial and Lastname - Class -ProjectNumber > FLastname-ARTi41-Projec5.pdf
+Your First initial and Lastname - Class -ProjectNumber > FLastname-ARTi41-Project8.pdf